 You can also adopt a referral program, which rewards customers through discounts or gift cards.
 Aircall’s referral program is an excellent example:

 The other strategy is working on your pricing strategy.
 You can create fair pricing plans to attract more customers, which do not have to be at your loss.
-For instance, you can offer more offers or discounts to users who subscribe to more extended plans like the annual plan.
+For instance, you can provide more offers or discounts to users who subscribe to more extended plans like the annual plan.

 SaaS Marketing Plan FAQ

 A SaaS marketing plan is a document that outlines a company’s overall marketing strategy.
 It covers things like the target audience, value proposition, messaging, and goals.
-The marketing plan needs to define what marketing channels to use and a roadmap for how to execute on that strategy.
+The marketing plan needs to define what marketing channels to use and a roadmap for how to execute that strategy.

-To create an effective SaaS marketing plan you need to first define your goals.
+To create an effective SaaS marketing plan, you need to first define your goals.
 You can then work backward by setting your budget, considering what marketing channels to invest in, and what your team will actually do to achieve those targets on a weekly, monthly, and quarterly basis.

 You can create a good SaaS marketing plan through the steps discussed above.
 Start by creating an ideal buyer persona, then develop goals and effective KPIs to measure your performance.